State & international authorizations

 For complaints related to Cornell University online courses and programs, see Cornell's Office of External Education complaint process.

-Students who have exhausted all internal Cornell University complaint procedures and who remain unsatisfied may contact
+If, after you have exhausted all internal Cornell University complaint procedures, you remain unsatisfied, you may contact the

 New York State SARA Portal Entity